LivewareProblems/Orion/README.md

 To start your Phoenix server:

 - Install dependencies with `mix deps.get`

+Test can be run with `mix test`.
+We try to keep everything in the elixir side tested fairly completely

+If you want to see it in action

 - Install Node.js dependencies with `yarn install --cwd assets` inside the `assets` directory
 - Start Phoenix endpoint with `mix phx.server`